jaxxstorm/leebriggs.co.uk/_posts/2022-05-04-deploying-kubernetes-clusters-in-absurd-languages.md

 It's worth remembering that JSON is a superset of YAML, so any valid JSON is also valid YAML.
 With that firmly tucked into my mind, I set about seeing what I could do with this new YAML input mechanism.

-{% include note.html content="The asciicast following only show the preview stage, because AWS doesn't value you time and takes 10ish minutes to provision an EKS cluster.
-I did run each example and they work." %}
+{% include note.html content="The asciicasts following only show the preview stage, because AWS doesn't value you time and takes 10ish minutes to provision an EKS cluster.
+I did run each example and they work, unfortunately." %}

 ## HCL

+{% include note.html content="The code for the HCL example can be found [here](https://github.com/jaxxstorm/pulumi-examples/tree/main/hcl/aws/eks)" %}

 My first thought was that HCL was an obvious candidate to author Pulumi programs, after all, it's already used to deploy infrastructure.
 I started with `brew install hcl2json` to get the [hcl2json](https://github.com/tmccombs/hcl2json) tool and came up with this: